nitzan8897/Dingo/README.md

 # 🐕 Dingo - Smart Ratings Platform

-A production-ready monorepo for a smart ratings platform that starts with lawyers and will expand to other professionals.
+A Monorepo for a smart analyzed ratings & searching platform that starts with lawyers and will expand to other professionals.
 Built with **SOLID principles**, **Clean Architecture**, and **vendor-agnostic infrastructure**.

 ## 🏗️ Architecture
 ### Clients